Sabrina-Nawaz/readme-generator/README.md

 ## Description

-  This README Generator is a NodeJS program which creates a high quality README markdown file when the user answers a prompt of questions from the Inquirer npm package.
+  This README Generator was created through NodeJS which populates a high quality README markdown file when the user answers a prompt of questions from the Inquirer npm package.
 If you need a README, use this program to help you!

 ## Table of Contents
   * [Usage](#usage)